Safety guidelines for Fine Arts students working from home

 - Hazardous Waste Disposal (Recommended)

 - Assess the materials and their hazards.
 If labels do not have adequate information regarding contents, hazards, and precautions, consult the Safety Data Sheet (SDS) of the product.
+This document must be up-to-date (maximum of 5 years between the date of the last revision and the date of access), and be WHMIS 2015-compliant, with the required 16 headings.
 Most SDS are available online from the vendor or manufacturer of the material.

 - Avoid using highly toxic materials at home.